Prime Number Checker

 Check if a number is prime or not.

-A Prime Number Checker is a tool that determines whether a given integer is a prime number.
 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
-For example, 2, 3, 5, 7, and 11 are prime numbers.
-This calculator is a useful tool for students learning number theory, for programmers working on algorithms, or for anyone curious about the properties of a specific number.
+These numbers are the fundamental building blocks of integers and are crucial in fields like cryptography.
+This tool provides a quick and easy way to check if any given integer is prime, which is useful for students learning number theory, programmers developing algorithms, or anyone curious about the properties of a number.

 Using the checker is as simple as it gets:

-- Enter Number: Type the integer you want to check into the input field.
-For example, you could enter '29' or '150'.
+- Enter an Integer: Type any whole number you want to check into the input field.

-Click the 'Check' button, and the tool will immediately tell you if the number is prime or not.
+Click the 'Check' button, and the tool will immediately tell you if the number is prime or composite (not prime).

 Frequently Asked Questions (FAQ)